mcfrith/last-rna/last-long-reads.md

 This recipe aligns DNA reads to their orthologous bases in the genome:

-    lastal -P8 -p myseq.par mydb myseq.fq | last-split -m1e-6 > myseq.maf
+    lastal -P8 -p myseq.par mydb myseq.fq | last-split -m1 > myseq.maf

 * `-P8` tells it to use 8 processors: modify this as you wish.

-* `-m1e-6` tells it to omit any alignment whose probability of having the wrong genomic locus is > 10^-6.
-(This happens if part of a read matches multiple loci almost equally well.)
-You may wish to replace this with `-m1` (omit nothing): each alignment's mismap probability is annotated, so you can discard ambiguous ones later.
+* `-m1` tells it to not discard alignments with high mismap probability (if part of a read matches multiple loci almost equally well).
+Each alignment's mismap probability is annotated, so you can discard ambiguous ones later.

 This recipe is perhaps more slow-and-sensitive than necessary:
 [here](http://last.cbrc.jp/doc/last-tuning.html) are some ways to make